ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Status Workflow/endpoint_create_change_status_force_approve.md

 # POST Change Status (Force Approve)
 /changes/statuschanges

-This endpoint can be used  to change the status of a  object.
+This endpoint can be used  to change the status of a Change object.
 This version of the POST Change Status endpoint demonstates how to force approve a Change.
 Only Change Administators can perform this version of this endpoint.

 For changes that have reached a status of SUBMITTED_FOR_APPROVAL, a Change administrator can force approve the change by inputting a value of APPROVED for the status attribute  within the request body of the POST Change Status endpoint.